 Sick and Tired of Being Sick and Tired

-Add to that shared equipment with no sanitizing wipes, not enough breaks and long night shifts (especially for overseas agents) absenteeism in call centers is the norm, not the exception.
-Illness and exhaustion force call center agents to drop from the ranks.
+Add to that shared equipment with no sanitizing wipes, not enough breaks and long night shifts (especially for overseas agents) absenteeism in call centers was the norm, not the exception.

 They are literally sick and tired from it.